-For decades, flyers have been used, with great success, to help businesses promote their products and services.
-But are flyers still effective in the digital age?
+For decades, Flyers have been used, with great success, to help businesses promote their products and services.
+But are Flyers effective in the digital age?

 Official DMA stats suggest they are, showing almost 50% of people read addressed mail and more than 60% read door drops.